Thumbnail

 Human Services

-Embark on a fulfilling journey with a Human Services major.
-Rooted in an ethic of care and compassion and dedicated to enhancing the well-being of individuals and communities, this field encompasses a diverse range of professions focused on helping others thrive.
+Rooted in an ethic of care and compassion and dedicated to enhancing the well-being of individuals and communities, this program encompasses a diverse range of professions focused on helping others thrive.

 Whether advocating for social change towards equity and accessibility for those we serve, providing crucial direct support to vulnerable populations, or shaping policies for positive change, Human Services graduates are equipped with the skills and passion to make a difference.
 From counseling and case management to organizational leadership to advocacy and community development, a career in Human Services offers endless opportunities to create meaningful change and foster a brighter future for all.